rweigel/stats/hw.md

 %<img src="solns/HW2_4.svg">

-## Quiz: Counting
+# Quiz 2

-I'll give one of the problems on counting that I covered in class (recall that there were three types: product rule, permutations, and combinations).
+The quiz on Sept 10th will be on of the problems on counting that I covered in class (recall that there were three types: product rule, permutations, and combinations).
+The quiz will is closed book, closed notes, and closed computer and will be graded.